top of page

 LAND ACKNOWLEDGEMENT

-We respectfully acknowledge that the Haliburton County Community Co-operative and all its projects and programs operate in the traditional territory of the Michi Saagiig and Chippewa Nations, collectively known as the Williams Treaties First Nations, which include: Curve Lake, Hiawatha, Alderville, Scugog Island, Rama, Beausoleil, and Georgina Island First Nations and also within the traditional, unceded territories of the Algonquin Nation.
+We acknowledge that the Haliburton County Co-operative and its programs operate on the traditional territory of the Michi Saagiig and Chippewa Nations, collectively known as the Williams Treaties First Nations, including Curve Lake, Hiawatha, Alderville, Scugog Island, Rama, Beausoleil, and Georgina Island First Nations, as well as within the unceded, unsurrendered territory of the Anishinaabe Algonquin Nation.
+We honour the continued presence and care of the Williams Treaties First Nations and the Algonquin Nation, who remain stewards of these lands and waters through generations of change and challenge.

 Contact Us